Sensor Data: What Is It & How to Use It?

 Pressure sensors are used to detect fluctuations or drops in pressure for systems that include gases and liquids and are used to detect fluctuations or drops in pressure for systems that include gases and liquids.

 Proximity sensors provide motion detection for non-contact objects, often using infrared beams or electromagnetic fields.

-- Level sensors are able to detect substance levels in a variety of applications, such as food and beverage manufacturing and water treatment.
+Level sensors detect substance levels in a variety of applications, such as food and beverage manufacturing and water treatment.

 Gyroscope sensors are often used in video games and mobile devices, capturing the speed and rotation around an axis.

 - Gas sensors

 Gas sensors are used by industries and in homes, monitoring the presence of specific gasses that could indicate a change in air quality.